API reference#

 The goal is that all genno

--based code, including built-in and user computations, can treat quantity arguments as if they were DataArray
+-based code, including built-in and user functions, can treat quantity arguments as if they were DataArray

 .